paulilab/paulilab.github.io/_posts/2017-01-15-krista-joins-the-lab.md

 ---
 layout: post
-title: Krista joins the lab as a Master student
+title: Krista joins the lab as a master student
 ---
-Welcome to Krista, the very first Master student in the Pauli lab!
+Welcome to Krista, the very first master student in the Pauli lab!